jetli/yew-hooks/README.md

 - `use_measure` - tracks an HTML element's dimensions using the `ResizeObserver` API.
 - `use_geolocation` - tracks user's geographic location.
 - `use_swipe` - detects swipe based on TouchEvent.
+- `use_visible` - checks if an element is visible.

 ### UI